- Walk through the gilded halls of Versailles

 In the afternoon head underground to discover the city's shadowy depths and explore its darkest secrets.
 Hidden deep inside within the maze of underground tunnels you'll find spine-tingling discoveries: millions of skeletons arranged in bizarre configurations, hidden doors, and more.
 This tour will peel back the layers of the Catacombs to reveal bone-chilling tales of murder, massacre, revolution, and a few ghost stories to boot!

-In the morning, drive along the Atlantic Coast towards the city of Bayeux, a 1.5-hour (60 miles/ 93 km) drive.
+In the morning, drive from Paris towards the city of Bayeux, a 3-hour (160 miles/ 260 km) drive.

 After checking in to your hotel, meet your guide for a walking tour of the city.
 One of today's highlights includes a visit to the famous Tapestry Museum, which houses some of the world's finest works.